Using very simple math to get the most out of multiple kits

 Apart from just combining kits for siblings, you could combine, say, your own kit and that of your aunt.
 For example, the two of you likely reproduce 62.5% of your grandparent’s DNA.
 That means that you can approximate how much DNA your cousin shares with a grandparent by multiplying the distinct segments that you and your aunt share with your cousin by 100/62.5 = 1.6.

-The method that’s recommended by statistics as well as backed up by simulation works great, but there’s a way to improve upon it a bit.
-It would require either kit phasing or for genotyping companies to finally be able to separate the paternal and maternal copies of each chromosome, although it would require some work still to tell which was which.
-In this case, one could use the shared paternal DNA between the siblings to calculate what actual percentage of a father’s DNA they have when combined.
-For example, if two siblings share 30% of their paternal DNA with each other, the must each have 20% of additional shared DNA with their father, meaning that their combined DNA only covers 70% (30% + 20% + 20%) of their father’s DNA, rather than the expected 75%.
+The method that’s recommended by statistics as well as backed up by simulation works great, but there’s a way to improve upon it a bit, although it would require you to first figure out which of your applicable chromosome copies are maternal and which are paternal.
+If you can do that, you could use the shared paternal DNA between siblings to calculate what actual percentage of a father’s DNA they have when combined.
+For example, if two siblings share 30% of their paternal DNA with each other, they must each have 20% of additional shared DNA with their father, meaning that their combined DNA only covers 70% (30% + 20% + 20%) of their father’s DNA, rather than the expected 75%.
 On the other hand, if they share 20% of their father’s DNA with each other, the must each share an additional 30%, meaning that they’re fortunate enough to have a combined 80% (20% + 30% + 30%).
 If your mother has her DNA genotyped, and you’ve both phased your kits with her in order to make a new kit for the DNA you got from your father, this would be fairly easy and you can greatly improve upon the calculation.